Est. 2026

 Generalizing proven workflows

-Geozette generalizes workflows proven to work in independent reporting — solving the recurring problems those projects exposed, for any investigative team.
+Geozette generalizes workflows proven to work in independent reporting, solving the problems those projects exposed, for any investigative team.

 Early access